CounterpartyXCP/counterparty-core/docs/API.rst

 Note that this API is built on JSON-RPC 2.0, not 1.1.
 JSON-RPC itself is pretty lightweight, and API requests are made via a HTTP POST request to ``/api/``, with JSON-encoded data passed as the POST body.

-Especially if you are getting errors like this when trying to make an API call:

-``Incorrect response id (request id: 1, response id: [..]``

-Then you need to make sure you are issuing your request as a POST request with a payload that is JSON encoded and in the format of:
+All requests must have POST data that is JSON encoded and in the format of:

 ``{ "method": "METHOD NAME", "params": {"param1": "value1", "param2": "value2"}, "jsonrpc": "2.0", "id": 0 }``

-In particular, note the "jsonrpc" and "id" properties.
+In particular, note the ``jsonrpc`` and ``id`` properties.
 These are requirements under the JSON-RPC 2.0 spec.

+Here's an example of the POST data for a valid API request:

+``{
+      "method": "get_burns",
+      "params": {"order_by": 'tx_hash',
+                 "order_dir": 'asc',
+                 "start_block": 280537,
+                 "end_block": 280539},
+      "jsonrpc": "2.0",
+      "id": 0,
+    }``

+You should note that the data in ``params`` is a JSON object (e.g. mapping), not an array.
+In other words, the API only supports named arguments, not positional arguments.
+This is the case for safety and bug-minimzation reasons.

 For more information on JSON RPC, please see the `JSON RPC 2.0 specification <http://www.jsonrpc.org/specification>`__.